• Instagram

 Note: You can check for doneness by using an instant-read thermometer.
 Internal temperature at the thickest point should be 165F.

-Stack of schnitzel on a plate.
+A stack of breaded chicken schnitzel on a black plate.

 What to Serve with Schnitzel

 Traditionally, schnitzel is served with a slice of lemon and some kind of potato, like mashed potatoes or potato salad.
 I grew up eating schnitzel with mashed potatoes and steamed corn.
-Here are some of my favorites that I enjoy with schnitzel now:

 I love hearing from you!
 You can also FOLLOW ME on INSTAGRAM, TIKTOK, and PINTEREST to see more delicious food and what I’m up to.